jgarte/agenda/README.md

 ### Interactive agenda in the console

-This script reads an [org agenda](https://orgmode.org/) file (i.e. a regular org file with some active dates, see [agenda.org](./agenda.org)) and displays an interactive and colored year calendar.
+This Python script reads an [org agenda](https://orgmode.org/) file (i.e. a regular org file with some active dates, see [agenda.org](./agenda.org)) and displays an interactive and colored year calendar with detailed information for each day when the mouse hovers a specific date.

 ### Usage

 `./agenda agenda.org --holidays France`

 ### Dependencies